Skip to content

 Steps to create Voice campaigns:

-1. On the Voice tab, click + New Campaign.
+1. On the Voice tab, select + New Campaign.

-1. The New Voice Campaign dialog box is displayed.
+2. The New Voice Campaign dialog box appears.
 Under the General tab, enter the following details:

-• Contact Lists: Select the Contact Lists that will be dialed, for the campaign from the drop-down list and then click Done.
+• Select the contact lists to dial for the campaign from the dropdown, then select Done.

 Notes